choojs/choo-website/content/reference/forms.md

 Instead of covering everything, we're going to share a few useful snippets.
 Because of time constraints, we can't quite write a full section about this yet.
 But we hope this is enough to help you on your way.
-Pull requests to add to this would be amazing!
+Contributions would be very welcome!

 ### Only allow certain filetypes
 This restricts selection to only certain filetypes too.